MuSAELab/modulation_filterbanks/README.md

-# Script to compute filterbank features
+# Script to compute quantized spectrogram/modulation spectrogram features

 The script covers the following functionalities:
 1) compute spectrogram energies (original and log) using customized filterbanks